kevstter/Thesis-B/README.md

-# Thesis-B
-Kevin Chow's Masters thesis.
+# Masters Thesis: Linearly Stabilized Schemes for the Time Integration of Stiff Nonlinear PDEs

+## Dive right into it
-Available are the tex files and pdf of the thesis.
+The file [template.pdf](./template.pdf) is the latest/final version of the thesis.

-Note that the figures within the thesis have not been uploaded.
-Those interested should look over at the Research Codes repository.
+Over in the [Research-Codes](https://github.com/kevstter/Research-Codes) repository are MATLAB scripts using the techniques developed in the thesis to solve problems in image inpainting, mean curvature flow, and phase separation.

+## Thesis template credit
 Thesis template files are available at http://www.lib.sfu.ca/help/publish/thesis/templates#latex-template